ignasiialemany/diffusion-models/docs/README.md

 ## Notebooks

 To view the [Jupyter Notebooks](https://jupyter.org/), you need to install `jupyter`.
-In the INSTALL guide, we recommend using conda.
+In the [installation guide](../INSTALL.md), we recommend using conda.
 Simply execute `conda install notebook` and then start the server with `jupyter-notebook`.

 To compile multiple notebooks into a single document, we can use [`nbmerge`](https://github.com/jbn/nbmerge).